msavin/SteveJobs/README.md

 ## More Information

-For more information on how it works, including how jobs run, how the timing works, what happens when a job fails, and so on, check out "<a href="HOWITWORKS.md">How It Works</a>."
+For more information about how the package works, how jobs run, how the timing works, what happens when a job fails, and so on, check out "<a href="HOWITWORKS.md">How It Works</a>."

 If you like the design of the package, make sure to check out:
  - <a href="http://meteor.toys">Meteor Toys</a> - Development Tools